loganfsmyth/babel-plugin-transform-decorators-legacy/README.md

 are a few things that were difficult to reproduce, and a few things that were simply incorrect in Babel 5 with respect to the decorators proposal.

-Two main things to mention as differences, though not what I'd actually see as problems:
+Two main things to mention as differences, though not things you are likely to encounter:

 1. Decorators expressions are evaluated top to bottom, and executed bottom to top. e.g.